 Adeline and Bonnie Smith Scholarship Fund was created by Atwood Smith, Class of 1934, to honor his wife and daughter who shared his love for Wabash College.
 The fund provides a need-based scholarship to students who live in Calumet City, East Chicago, or Hammond, Indiana.
 If no students from these three cities are eligible, then scholarships may be awarded to eligible students from Lake County or Porter County.
-If no students from Lake County or Porter County are eligible, then scholarships may be awarded to eligible, then scholarships may be awarded to eligible students from Lake County or Porter County are eligible, then scholarships may be awarded to eligible students from Lake County or Porter County are eligible.
+If no students from Lake County or Porter County are eligible, then scholarships may be awarded to eligible students from anywhere in Indiana.